Automated calculations of exchange magnetostriction: Tests for the new method

-Next, we illustrate the fitting procedure to extract $b^{\alpha,2}$, see Fig.\ref{fig:Febcc}.
+Next, we use a reference state (unstrained state) with volume $V_{FM}$ for -mode 3 of MAELAS.
+The fitting procedure to extract $b^{\alpha,2}$ is shown in Fig.\ref{fig:Febcc}.
 Namely, we applied the strain tensor given in Table \ref{tab:method_data} to the conventional unit cell of bcc Fe with the previously calculated equilibrium volume.
 In this calculation, we used a small spacing between k-points ($\Delta k=0.03$ \r{A}$^{-1}$) where we verified the convergence of $b^{\alpha,2}$ with respect to $\Delta k$ (input parameter called KSPACING in VASP), see Fig.\ref{fig:Febcc}.
 From the third order polynomial fitting (Eq.\ref{eq:dE_tot_fit}) of the energy versus strain (free parameter $s$) data, we obtain $b^{\alpha,2}=-112.5$ MPa.
 Similarly, using the same lattice parameter and VASP settings in the program AELAS\cite{AELAS}, we get the following elastic constants $C_{11}=279.6$ GPa, $C_{12}=149.1$ GPa and $C_{44}=101.5$ GPa, which are in reasonable good agreement with experiment\cite{Fe_elas_exp} and previous DFT calculations\cite{deJong2015,Mat_Proj_1,Fe_MP}.
-Inserting our calculated elastic and magnetoelastic constants in Eq.\ref{eq:ws_cub_total} gives $\omega_s=\omega_s^{iso}=1.95\times10^{-4}$.
-This result is close to the experimental value measured by Richter and Lotter\cite{richter} $\omega_s=(4\pm0.4)\times10^{-4}$, but one order of magnitude smaller than those reported by Ridley and Stuart\cite{Ridley_1968} $\omega_s=3.3\times10^{-3}$ and $\omega_s=7.5\times10^{-3}$.
-A theoretical value about $\omega_s\sim 10^{-3}$ was calculated by Khmelevskyi and Mohn using first-principles calculations with the DLM\cite{Khmele2004}, while higher values ($\omega_s> 10^{-2}$) have been reported within the Stoner model\cite{shimizu1978,kake1986}.
-The presented methodology can also allow to obtain the equilibrium volume at the paramagnetic state $V_{PM}$ easily by inserting the calculated values of $V_{FM}$ and $\omega_s$ in Eq.\ref{eq:ws0}.
-Similarly, one can get the isotropic magnetostrictive coefficient $\lambda^\alpha$ using the Eq.\ref{eq:ws_cub_total_iso_ani}.
-By doing so we find the equilibrium volume $V_{PM}=11.342289$ \r{A}$^3$/atom, while for the isotropic magnetostrictive coefficient we get $\lambda^\alpha=64\times10^{-6}$ which is larger than the anisotropic ones \cite{Handley} ($\lambda_{001}=26\times10^{-6}$ and $\lambda_{111}=-30\times10^{-6}$).
+Inserting our calculated elastic and magnetoelastic constants in Eq.\ref{eq:ws_cub_total} gives $\omega^{MAELAS}_s(V_{FM})=1.95\times10^{-4}$.
+This small but finite value may be related to a low external pressure ($P=0.063$ kB) of the used reference state since MAELAS should give null exchange magnetostriction if the GS (zero external pressure $P=0$) is considered as the reference state ($b^{\alpha,2}_{MAELAS}(V_{FM})=\omega^{MAELAS}_s(V_{FM})=0$), see Section \ref{subsection:method_iso}.
+This fact is verified in Figs. \ref{fig:B_vol_Fe} and \ref{fig:b_pressure}, where we repeated this calculation using different volumes $V$ close to $V_{FM}$ for the reference state.
+The observed linear dependence of $\omega^{MAELAS}_s(V)$ on $V$ follows Eq.\ref{eq:ws_maelas_gs_taylor}.